4. What Happens After A Home Foreclosure in Texas

 Listing your house can come with a number of expenses home sellers aren’t always ready for.
 Sellers often find themselves paying for repair costs, staging, cleaning, closing costs, and expensive commissions when the house sells.

 There are holding costs including taxes, insurance, utility bills, and routine maintenance to factor in.
 Before you hire an agent to help you sell your property, make sure you are aware of what you may have to spend.
-When you run the numbers, you may find that hiring an agent isn’t worth it.
+When you run the numbers, and compare the costs of a traditional listing and home sale to selling to a “we buy houses” cash investor, you you may find there a many advantages of selling directly to a local investor.

 2) Real Estate Agent Showings Can Be A Hassle